• Home

 13. Industrial Relations Manager

-Roles & Responsibilities: Handle labor relations, compliance, negotiations with unions, dispute resolution, and ensure adherence to industrial regulations.
+Roles & Responsibilities: Handle labor relations, ensure compliance, negotiate with unions, resolve disputes, and maintain adherence to industrial regulations.
+These are key responsibilities in many jobs after MBA in human resource management.

 Skills Required: Labor law knowledge, negotiation, conflict resolution, compliance management.